How to Clone M.2 SSD with Only One Slot: A Complete Guide

 Conclusion

 Cloning an M.2 SSD with only one available slot is entirely feasible with the right approach and tools.
-By using a USB-to-M.2 adapter or external enclosure, and reliable cloning software like AOMEI Backupper, you can easily clone your SSD and transfer all your data seamlessly.
+By using a USB-to-M.2 adapter or external enclosure, and reliable cloning software like AOMEI Cloner, you can easily clone your SSD and transfer all your data seamlessly.
 Whether you’re upgrading your storage or creating a backup, this guide provides all the information you need to complete the process confidently and without error.